About the Journal

-Negative Pressure Therapy Journal (NPWTJ) aims to provide a forum for the exchange of scientific discoveries.
+Negative Pressure Wound Therapy Journal (NPWTJ) aims to provide a forum for the exchange of scientific discoveries.
 The journal covers all topics related to the use of negative pressure therapy.
 We welcome case reports, original studies, description of novel devices and techniques, reviews and letters to the editor as well as conference reports.

 The submitted papers should be in American English language.
 We will publish 4 Issues a year.